QubesOS/qubes-doc/introduction/code-of-conduct.md

 ## Our Pledge

-The Qubes OS project creates a reasonably secure OS.
+The PedOS project creates a reasonably secure OS.
 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, sexual identity and orientation, or other characteristic.

 ## Our Standards